Fish and Aquatic Life

 considered to be high (Eagan, 1985).
 Portions of the stream were channelized, affecting

 Author Surface Water Inventory Of Wisconsin

-The 2018 assessments of Little Willow Creek (miles 0-7.73) showed continued impairment by temperature; new temperature sample data exceeded 2018 WisCALM listing criteria for the Fish and Aquatic Life use.
-Based on the most updated information, no change in existing impaired waters listing is needed.
+The 2018 assessments of Little Willow Creek (miles 0-7.73) showed continued impairment by temperature; new temperature sample data exceeded the 2018 WisCALM listing criteria for the Fish and Aquatic Life use.
+Based on the most updated information, no change in the existing impaired waters listing was needed.